MahyarJ/unity-frontend-quiz/readme.md

 ## Q1

-- The pattern `POST /users/:id/update` API is comprehensive and can cover behaviors like `POST /users/:id/rename` and `POST /users/:id/update-timezone`.
+- The pattern `POST /users/:id/update` API is comprehensive and can cover behaviors like `POST /users/:id/rename` and `POST /users/:id/update-timezone` depending on the payload
-- I think a patern like `POST /users/update/:id` is better to implement API.
+- I think a patern like `PUT /users/update/:id` is better to implement API.
-- The `DELETE` REST API, just like `POST`, can not handle the inline URI variable.
+- The `DELETE` REST API, just like `POST`, can not handle the inline URI variable and should be like `DELETE /users/:id`.
+- Also the provided example has an issue that shows an upcoming error while the status code is `200` that it should be something like `409` based on the documentations.

 ## Q2